Seagram Ltd. and Bronfman Family

 ADVERTISING

-Innovative advertising linking Seagram's brands with the evolving consumer culture made an enormous contribution to Seagram's success.
+Innovative advertising linking Seagram's brands with the evolving consumer culture enormously contributed to Seagram's success.
 Advertising campaigns associated Seagram products with modernity, upward mobility, and the good life.
 Advertisements and packaging promoted Seagram as a symbol of craftsmanship, tradition, prestige, and luxury.
-The emphasis on responsible drinking and an upscale life style has remained an important theme of company advertisements for many years.
-Beginning in the 1960s, many of the advertisements reflect attention to segmented markets.
+The emphasis on responsible drinking and an upscale lifestyle has remained an important theme of company advertisements for many years.
+Beginning in the 1960s, many advertisements focus on segmented markets.

 The collection contains advertisements from the 1930s through the 1980s.
-Records of the Sales and Marketing department provide insight into the strategies behind particular advertising themes and campaigns.
+Sales and Marketing department records provide insight into the strategies behind particular advertising themes and campaigns.
 Package design records, hospitality guides, bottle labels, and trademark files complement the advertising materials.

 MARKET RESEARCH

-After the Second World War Seagram began commissioning market research studies in order to strengthen its understanding of consumer preferences.
-This effort expanded after 1950 as the company realized that attitudes about consumption and life style influenced brand choices.
+After the Second World War, Seagram began commissioning market research studies to strengthen its understanding of consumer preferences.
+This effort expanded after 1950 as the company realized that consumption and lifestyle attitudes influenced brand choices.

 Thousands of market surveys in the Seagram collection contain information on consumer attitudes towards beverage alcohol, food, and other consumer products.
 They also assess brand preferences and the impact of company advertising among different demographic and regional populations.
 These studies begin in the 1950s and are strongest from the 1960s through the 1980s.